layerai-archive/examples-dbt/cloth_detector/README.md

 cd examples-dbt/cloth_detector
 ```

-And seed the sample [products table](seeds/products.csv) with some random product and product images from Amazon
+And seed the sample [products table](seeds/products.csv) which contains a sample of random product images from Amazon

 ```shell
 dbt seed
 ```

-And finally you can run the project:
+Finally, you can run the project:

 ```shell
 dbt run
 ```

-Once the project is run, Layer will fetch the product image urls from the `ref('products')` and detect the objects in that
+When the project runs, Layer fetches the product image urls from the `ref('products')`, loads the corresponding image, and detects the objects in the
 product image.
-The detected objects will be saved in a new model called [cloth_detections](models/products/cloth_detections.sql) as a comma sperated values like `shirt,trousers,shoes` in your BigQuery database.
+The detected objects are be saved in a new dbt model called [cloth_detections](models/products/cloth_detections.sql) as a column containing comma-separated values, like `shirt,trousers,shoes`.
+This dbt model is finally written as a table in your BigQuery database.

 ## Computer Vision Model